 Feel free to ask us any questions.
 You can find general track lighting installation instructions on the Internet at sites such as this one; however, we cannot be responsible for the accuracy of their content.
 If in doubt, we always recommend you consult a qualified electrician.

-To learn about how to choose track lighting check out this blog post: How to Choose Track Lighting
+To learn about how to choose track lighting, check out How to Choose Track Lighting.